 In addition to three elementary schools on the CLASP project, the City of New Westminster funded the Cool Routes to School Program for their two middle schools; Ecole Glenbrook Middle grades 6-8, and Queensborough Middle grades 5-8, and these two schools joined the national CLASP STP pilot.
-Both walking and bicycing are part of their School Travel Plan development.
+Both walking and bicycling are part of their School Travel Plan development.
 Surveys and a walkabout have taken place and student participation best route to school and sensory mapping classes with HASTE facilitators.
-Exciting new Bike Pool training has occured, and a Geographer's Club is created.
+Exciting new Bike Pool training has occurred, and a Geographer's Club is created.

-The City's Engineering department with HASTE has created Best Walking Routes to School pamphlets for all their elementary schools - developed using infrastructure and traffic count data, feedback from family surveys, and from walkabouts with all stakeholders.
+The City's Engineering department with HASTe has created Best Walking Routes to School pamphlets for all their elementary schools - developed using infrastructure and traffic count data, feedback from family surveys, and from walkabouts with all stakeholders.
 Map pamphlets for the Middle Schools, with writing geared toward the older students, are now complete, as well as School Travel Plans for all five CLASP project schools.

 Follow-up surveys were very positive, active travel is embraced by school communities.
 The community partnership of stakeholders and in-class student engagement that empowers strategic action, does make a difference.

 Bike Pool training plans are in place to continue with the Middle School students.
 Here are some trailblazers, who learned skills, had fun, and will continue to recruit.
 There is welcome funding from the City of New Westminster for training more students.